centria/cs-exercises-20/README.md

 #### Exercise_49

-* CrEate a method called **PrintPhrase** which prints the phrase "In a hole in the ground there lived a method" and a newline (use WriteLine and not just Write).
+* create a method called **PrintPhrase** which prints the phrase "In a hole in the ground there lived a method" and a newline (use WriteLine and not just Write).

 ```cs
 public static void Main(string[] args)